dbmdz/solr-ocrhighlighting/docs/query.md

 To enable highlighting, make sure you set `hl=true` in you query.
 Additionally, you need to pass the OCR fields that you want to have highlighted in the `hl.ocr.fl` parameter.

-!!! caution "Highlighting Non-OCR Fields"
-    One unfortunate side effect of the way the plugin works is that you need to pass non-OCR fields to be highlighted **explicitly** via the `hl.fl` parameter.
-By default, Solr falls back on highlighting all stored fields if the parameter is not present, which no longer works if this plugin is used.

 ## Response Format
 With OCR highlighting enabled, your Solr response will now include a new item `ocrHighlighting`, mapping all highlighted OCR fields to their highlighting snippets: